RenderKit/oidn/doc/compilation.md

   manually define `OIDN_STATIC_LIB` before including the library headers in your application.

+- `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).

+- `OIDN_EXAMPLES_OPENIMAGEIO`: Enables OpenImageIO support in the examples to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).

 - `TBB_ROOT`: The path to the TBB installation (autodetected by default).

+- `OPENIMAGEIO_ROOT`: The path to the OpenImageIO installation (autodetected by default).